 Since my last visit to Tanzania, in December 2016, I’ve become a regular and passionate attendee of my local Baptist church.

 And whatever you think of the Resurrection of Christ, whether you see it as a physical resurrection in the body – and I believe there’s a lot about the human body that scientists are still trying to get their heads around, this whole emerging belief that in the end we’re all just energy, and we still don’t know what we don’t know – or as a phenomenon that occurred in the disciples’ consciousness, a sort of collective shamanic experience, I think what matters most is the message behind it.
-It’s an overwhelming message of “the truth of Love transcending death”, as I express it in The Song of the Lovers.
+It’s an overwhelming message of the truth of Love transcending death.

 It’s not just Love transcending death in a physical sense that matters, but also – in fact, all the more – in a spiritual sense.
 It’s about the ability of Love to break through depression, anxiety, apathy, overwork, overwhelm, addictions, and that awful sense of emptiness that symbolises the ‘dark night of the soul’.

 It’s the idea that individually and collectively, we can come through even the most horrific of circumstances and be reborn: we can make a fresh start at any moment, full of hope and passion and joy.